Create a chatbot that can ingest files

 Save and run the script to send the requests and test the flow.

-The following is an example of a response returned from this tutorial's flow.
+The following is an example response from this tutorial's flow.
 Due to the nature of LLMs and variations in your inputs, your response might be different.

 Next steps